fmbrain-eccv/fmbrain-eccv.github.io/submission.md

 All submissions must comply with the following criteria:

-- **Page Limit**: <!--Submissions must not exceed 10 pages, including figures, tables, and text.
-An additional 2 pages are allowed for references only.-->
+- **Page Limit**: Submissions must not exceed 8 pages, including figures, tables, and text.
+An additional 2 pages are allowed for references only.
 - **Formatting Style**:
 - **File Type**: Only Adobe Portable Document Format (PDF) will be accepted.
 Submissions in other file formats will be automatically rejected.